The Racing Pulse: When Your Heart Flies!

 Cardiac Arrhythmias Tachycardia is often associated with irregular heart rhythms or arrhythmias.
 These abnormal electrical impulses can disrupt the heart’s normal pumping action, leading to further complications if left untreated.

-Note: It is essential to consult a healthcare professional for accurate diagnosis, appropriate treatment, and management of any heart-related conditions.
+Note: It is essential to consult a healthcare professional for accurate diagnosis, appropriate treatment, and of any heart-related conditions.

 “Beating Faster: Tackling My Worries about a Racing Heart | This Morning”